1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: DE/CB/OLB/ DT/OC

 Who would have thought that after a 0-6 start that Vince Young would salvage their season?
 They have multiple needs but Young’s play means they won’t be looking for a QB.
-Their biggest need is for pass-rushers as they were unable to get any pressure last season.
+Their biggest need is for pass-rushers are they were unable to get any pressure last season.
 Due to the lack of pressure the CB’s were exposed so they will need to make upgrades in the secondary as well.
 I know Titans fans are going to hate this pick because Dunlap has bust written all over him, but the Titans love workout warriors and no one epitomizes that more than Dunlap.

 18. Pittsburgh Steelers: Rolando McClain ILB, Alabama